hdorgeval/Setup-your-Mac-to-develop-NativeScript-Apps/your-first-nativescript-project-with-typescript.md

 ![](/assets/Screen Shot 2016-12-29 at 22.20.17.png)

 Then click on the Start Debugging button.
-After a few seconds you should see the Android emulator running your App:
+After a few seconds you should see the iPhone emulator running your App:

 ![](/assets/Screen Shot 2016-12-29 at 22.22.58.png)